Spectral properties of Ruelle transfer operators for regular Gibbs measures and decay of correlations for contact Anosov flows: Introduction and Results

 More general results of this kind were proved in \cite{St2} for mixing Axiom A flows on basic sets under some additional regularity assumptions, amongst them -- Lipschitzness of the so local stable holonomy maps\footnote{In general these are only H\"older continuous -- see \cite{Ha1}, \cite{Ha2}.} (see Sect.
 2).

-Our main result in this paper is that for contact Anosov flows on a compact Riemann manifolds $M$ correlations for H\"older continuous observables decay exponentially fast with respect to any regular Gibbs measure on $M$.
+{\bf Our main result in this paper is that for contact Anosov flows on compact Riemannian manifolds $M$ correlations for H\"older continuous observables decay exponentially fast with respect to any regular Gibbs measure on $M$. }

 It was proved recently in \cite{GSt} that Pesin sets with exponentially small tails exist for Gibbs measures for Axiom A flows (and diffeomorphism) satisfying a certain condition, called exponential large deviations for all Lyapunov exponents (see Sect.
 3 below).
-In fact, under such a condition, Pesin sets with exponentially small tails exist for any continuous linear cocycle over a transitive subshift of finite type (see Theorem 1.7 in \cite{GSt}; see also Sect.
-3 below).
+In fact, under such a condition, Pesin sets with exponentially small tails exist for every continuous linear cocycle over a transitive subshift of finite type (see Theorem 1.7 in \cite{GSt}).
 And it turns out that in this generality, exponential large deviations for all exponents is a generic condition (see Theorem 1.5 in \cite{GSt}).

 The main results mentioned above are in fact consequences of a more general result.
 Given $\theta \in (0,1)$, the metric $\dte$ on $U$ is defined by $\dte(x,y) = 0$ if $x = y$, $\dte(x,y) = 1$ if $x,y$ belong to different $U_i$'s and $\dte(x,y) = \theta^N$ if $\pp^j(x)$ and $\pp^j(y)$ belong to the same rectangle $R_{i_j}$ for all $j = 0,1, \ldots,N-1$, and $N$ is the largest integer with this property.
 Denote by $\ff_\theta(U)$ {\it the space of all functions $h : U \longrightarrow \C$ with Lipschitz constants }